 Determining the cause of a dog’s vomiting usually requires several steps.
 Your vet will ask you questions about your dog’s access to garbage, poisons, and toxins, about any recent dietary changes, and if your dog is exhibiting any other symptoms.

 The vet will then perform a physical examination.
 If your vet feels it is necessary, they will run any additional tests, such as blood work, ultrasounds, X-rays, endoscopic evaluations, biopsies, and urine tests.

 Once your vet determines the cause of your dog’s vomiting, they will tailor a treatment plan based on the cause and your dog’s condition.
 Vomiting itself can create issues like dehydration, electrolyte imbalances, and acid-based disorders.
 Your vet will address these problems by treating the symptoms and in some cases prescribing anti-nausea medications.

 When Should You Call a Vet About a Vomiting Dog?

 As humans, most of us don’t call the doctor over an isolated bout of vomiting.
-If your dog vomits once and then resumes his normal activities and eats and poops normally, chances are it was a minor incident, although it never hurts to play it safe.
+If your dog vomits once and then resumes their normal activities and eats and poops regularly, chances are it was a minor incident, although it never hurts to play it safe.

-If your dog vomits more than once, or has recurring bouts of vomiting, you need to call your vet immediately.
-Vomiting is a symptom of many serious diseases, illnesses, and complications, and as owners we owe it to our dogs to take it seriously.
-Ignoring your dog's vomiting could have serious, even fatal consequences.
+If your dog vomits more than once or has recurring bouts of vomiting, you need to call your vet immediately.
+Vomiting is a symptom of many serious diseases, illnesses, and complications, and as owners, we owe it to our dogs to take it seriously.
+Ignoring your dog’s vomiting could have serious (or even fatal) consequences.